Keynotes and discussion with Helmut Anheier, Katarina Barley, Jan-Werner Müller, and Claus Offe, moderated by Henrik Enderlein.

 Jan-Werner Müller has taught in the Politics Department at Princeton University since 2005.
 He studied at the Free University, Berlin, University College, London, St. Antony’s College, Oxford, and Princeton University.
 He has been a Member of the School of Historical Studies, Institute of Advanced Study, Princeton, and a visiting fellow at the Collegium Budapest Institute of Advanced Study, Collegium Helsinki, Institute for Human Sciences in Vienna, the Remarque Institute, NYU, the Center for European Studies, Harvard, as well as the Robert Schuman Centre for Advanced Studies, European University Institute, Florence.
 He has also taught in Paris, Munich, and Berlin.
 Müller is a co-founder of the European College of Liberal Arts (ECLA), Berlin.
 (Picture: ©KD Busch)

 Claus Offe is co-author of the Governance Report 2017.
-He is Professor Emeritus of Political Sociology at the Hertie School of Governance.
+He is Professor Emeritus of Political Sociology at the Hertie School.
 He has held chairs for Political Science and Political Sociology at the Universities of Bielefeld (1975-1989) and Bremen (1989-1995), as well as at the Humboldt-Universität in Berlin (1995-2005).
 He worked as fellow and visiting professor at, among others, the Institutes for Advanced Study at Stanford and Princeton, the Australian National University, Harvard University, the University of California, Berkeley and The New School in New York.
 He completed his PhD at the University of Frankfurt and his habilitation at the University of Konstanz.

-Henrik Enderlein is Vice-President, Dean of Strategy and Professor of Political Economy at the Hertie School of Governance as well as Director of the Jacques Delors Institut - Berlin.
+Henrik Enderlein is Vice-President, Dean of Strategy and Professor of Political Economy at the Hertie School as well as Director of the Jacques Delors Institut - Berlin.
 His research focuses on economic policy-making, in particular the European Central Bank, the EU budget, European integration, fiscal federalism and financial crises.